Do you want more organic search traffic to your site? I’m willing to bet the answer is yes – we all do!

 Do you have social media profiles set up for your new site or blog?
 If not, now’s the time.

 Why?
-Because search engines pay attention to social signals.
+Because one component of search engine optimization is paying attention to social signals.
 Those signals can potentially prompt the search engines to crawl and index your new site.

 What’s more, social signals will help you rank your pages higher in the search results.